The enforcement layer between AI agents and production systems.

-• Hard spending caps and rate limits enforced per user, project, and org — outside agent reasoning, not overridable by prompts
+• Hard budget caps per user, project, and org — enforced outside agent reasoning via ledger-backed reservation.
+Prompts cannot override them.

-• Tenant namespacing enforced across gateway keys, storage, database, and accounting — cross-tenant access blocked at the infrastructure layer
+• Tenant namespacing across gateway keys, storage, database, and accounting — cross-tenant access blocked at the infrastructure layer before execution.

 Star on GitHub MIT License Self-Hosted Open Source